scalameta/scalafmt/docs/configuration.md

     require at least one line break (that is, a multi-line statement).
 - `blanks`
   - if omitted while the entry matches, serves to exclude another entry
-  - `before`: number of lines to be added before a matching statement
+  - `before`: number of lines to be added before a matching statement; if negative (v3.0.1), lines will be removed unless before a comment
   - `after`: number of lines to be added after a matching statement
     - for instance, if a `package` matches, this controls how many lines need to be added after _all statements_ of a package, not after the first line which declares the package name
+    - same logic as above applies to negative values
   - `beforeEndMarker`:
     - end markers themselves will not be matched against any rule; blanks before them will come from `beforeEndMarker` and blanks after from `after`
-  - number of blank lines before the first statement of a template or indented package, and after the last one, will be limited to 1 if the respective parameter is positive
+  - `beforeAll` and `afterAll` (v3.0.1): if set explicitly, replaces the respective `before` or `after` value before the first or after the last statement of a template or indented package; otherwise, the `before` or `after` value will be capped at 1
   - can be specified as a single integer, to set just `before` and `after` to the same value: